Updated April 22nd, 2021

 - The ability of the COVID virus to attach to mammalian cells and potentially cause infection seems to be dictated by the make-up of cellular receptors known as ACE2.
 A recent manuscript in the Journal of Virology states ”[the virus] likely recognizes ACE2 from pigs, ferrets, cats, orangutans, monkeys, and humans with similar efficiencies, because these ACE2 molecules are identical or similar in the critical virus binding residues”.
 The presence of ACE2 receptors is likely necessary to allow infection, but current studies have so far not explained the dose of viral units necessary to cause disease in many species.

 - Due to the genetic similarity between humans and non-human primates (NHP) other great apes in addition to orangutans, are likely susceptible to this virus.
-This hypothesis appears to be valid, given the confirmed infection in gorilla in early January 2021.
+This hypothesis appears to be valid, given the confirmed infection in gorillas in early January 2021.

 - A manuscript by Shi et al, found that in experimental conditions, the SARS-CoV-2 virus replicates poorly in dogs, pigs, chickens and ducks, but ferrets and cats are permissive of infection (under experimental conditions).